 KRA 5: Strengthened capacity in implementation, monitoring and evaluation of policies and reforms, particularly with regard to improving equitable access, quality and efficient management of the sector.

-Good governance of the TA process (budget management, Terms of Reference definition, recruitment of experts, briefing of experts, implementation, supervision and approval process of final product) is maintained through a consultative tripartite process.
-The parties included are the counterpart agency (DOH), the financing agency (EUD) and the implementation agency (EPOS).
+Good governance of the TA process (budget management, Terms of Reference definition, recruitment of experts, briefing of experts, implementation, supervision and approval process of final product) was maintained through a consultative tripartite process.
+The parties included were the counterpart agency (DOH), the financing agency (EUD) and the implementation agency (EPOS).

-By the end date of the PHSRC TA program in November 2018, a total of 7,215 person days of international and national experts will have been delivered under 96 different TORs with varying complexity and scope.
+By the end date of the PHSRC TA programme in November 2018, a total of 9,406 person days of international and national experts had been delivered under 96 different TORs with varying complexity and scope.

-Identification of TA within the five KRAs is de facto demand (DOH) driven, with technical inputs during the TOR development and refinement by the four EPOS key experts.
-This ensures DOH ownership and alignment with national policy priorities also during time of political change.
+Identification of TA within the five KRAs was de facto demand (DOH) driven, with technical inputs during the TOR development and refinement by the four EPOS key experts.
+This ensured DOH ownership and alignment with national policy priorities also during time of political change.

 Examples of flagship TA / TOR delivered:

 Piloting and institutionalization of a Medical Residency Rotation scheme for postgraduate medical education (Internal Medicine, Surgery, Pediatrics, Obs & Gyn).

 Establishing a Center of Excellence for Family Medicine (service delivery and training of postgraduate family medicine practitioners.

 Piloting and support the scale-up of a national outpatient-based voluntary medical drug treatment pathway for Methamphetamine users.